JonToler/PigFace/README.md

 _This software is licensed under the MIT license._

-Copyright (c) 2016 Stephen Newkirk and Jon Toler All Rights Reserved.
+Copyright (c) 2016 David Bethune and Jon Toler All Rights Reserved.